matthewgomezm/Tetris_cpp_proj/README.md

 # Tetris_cpp_proj
-- Welcome to my Tetris in c++.
-Work in progress :) 🎮
+- A Tetris clone in c++. 🎮
+## How to run
+- Download all files and makefile
+- Depending on system, change clang++ to the required C++ compiler in the makefile
+-